edgi-govdata-archiving/web-monitoring-ops/incidents/2018-10-30--incorrect-tls-certs-deployed.md

 ### 2018-10-30 12:15

-@jsnshrmn deploys reorganized service configuration to production (and the incorrect certs along with it), and performs a sanity check by visiting the staging ui and api endpoints in his browser.
+@jsnshrmn deploys reorganized service configuration to production (and the incorrect certs along with it), and performs a sanity check by visiting the production ui and api endpoints in his browser.
 This looks fine on the surface, because his browser had a *permanent* exception to allow the invalid certificate and isn't looking very closely at the security status for the endpoints.

 ### 2018-10-30 19:00